StrongManLi/ScreenshotMax/README.md

 # ScreenshotMax
 A screenshot tool which can take screenshots at a fixed size, such as 400 * 500 or 123 * 456 pixels.
 This tool is used to solve the problem of different font sizes in screenshots.
+This tool is mainly used for typesetting, and some documents are more beautiful.
+Of course, for some cases with many texts, screen recognition can be used to more accurately capture screenshots of the specified number of lines.